-To establish minimum standards for the design, implementation, and operation of structured activity programs funded by JCPC.
+To establish minimum standards for the design, implementation, and operation of structured activity programs.

 Non-residential programs shall establish operational procedures to address an individual plan of care for each juvenile and for those programs with a parent/family skill building component, a service plan for each juvenile's parents/families.
+Programs shall develop program guidelines governing, at a minimum, program operations, target population, referrals, admissions and terminations processes and staff and volunteer training requirements.

 - A. Services Provided: Structured activity services include planned interventions that shall be curriculum-based and may target individuals, groups of individuals, or family members.
 These services develop, practice, and master pro-social skills including interpersonal skills, problem solving, anger management skills, academic enhancement, vocational development, and other essential life skills. - Parent/Family Skill Building: Programs or components thereof whose primary purpose is to provide opportunities for parents and/or juveniles and other family members to learn skills and attitudes needed to build healthy, nonabusive family interactions, solve problems together through effective communications using a strength-based, family-centered approach and structured curriculum, and group activities led by trained group facilitators. - 2.
 Interpersonal Skills: This type of program is a treatment technique focusing on developing the social skills required for an individual to interact in a positive way with others.
 The basic skills model begins with an individual's goals, progressing to how these goals should be translated into appropriate and effective social behaviors, and concludes with the impact of the behavior on the social environment.
 Typical training techniques are instruction, modeling of behavior, practice and rehearsal, feedback, reinforcement.
 This may also include training in a set of techniques, such as conflict resolution or decision-making that focuses on how to effectively deal with specific types of issues that an individual may confront in interacting with others. - 3.
 Life Skills: This type of program focuses on effectively managing everyday living.
-This may include a wide range of issues such as general problem solving, social/moral reasoning, balancing responsibilities; how to deal with housing issues, time and money management. - Tutoring/Academic Enhancement: This type of program provides juveniles assistance with understanding and completing schoolwork and/or classes or trips designed to be an enrichment of or supplemental experience beyond the basic education curriculum. - 5.
-Vocational Development: A structured activity with an overall emphasis on preparing the juvenile to enter the work force by providing actual employment,
+This may include a wide range of issues such as general problem solving, social/moral reasoning, balancing responsibilities; how to deal with housing issues, time and money management.

-- job placement, non-paid work service (non-residential based), job training, or career counseling. - 6.
-Experiential Skills: This type of program uses outdoor adventures and physical activities or challenges to instruct, demonstrate, and provide opportunities to practice effective interpersonal, problem solving, communication and similar skills to achieve the goals of increasing self-esteem, building interpersonal skills, and building pro-social behavior. - B. Dosage and Duration: Skill Building programs must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
-Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - C. Target Population: Juveniles between the ages of six (6) and seventeen (17), who have been adjudicated delinquent or undisciplined, juvenile under diversion contracts or plans, and/or juveniles at-risk for delinquency or otherwise under jurisdiction of and referred by juvenile court, including but not limited to, Interstate Compact juveniles. - NOTE: Services may include their family members.
-The court may order the parent/legal guardian of a juvenile who has been adjudicated undisciplined or delinquent to attend parent/family skill building services when available in the judicial district. - D. Capacity and Juvenile to Staff Ratio: Service group size is limited to no more than 10 juveniles with a trained facilitator.
-Groups may be expanded by five (5) juveniles for each additional trained facilitator.
-The minimum active caseload for a full time, direct service staff member shall be eight (8) and the maximum shall be 50.
-Minimum and maximum caseloads for less than full time direct staff shall be adjusted proportionally.
-The program should consider the risk level and needs of juveniles receiving services in determining the number of juveniles assigned to groups and the juvenile to staff ratio. - E. Referral Source: Priority shall be given to referrals from Juvenile Court.
+- 4. Tutoring/Academic Enhancement: This type of program provides juveniles assistance with understanding and completing schoolwork and/or classes or trips designed to be an enrichment of or supplemental experience beyond the basic education curriculum. - Vocational Development: A structured activity with an overall emphasis on preparing the juvenile to enter the work force by providing actual employment, job placement, non-paid work service (non-residential based), job training, or career counseling. - 6.
+Experiential Skills: This type of program uses outdoor adventures and physical activities or challenges to instruct, demonstrate, and provide opportunities to practice effective interpersonal, problem solving, communication and similar skills to achieve the goals of increasing selfesteem, building interpersonal skills, and building pro-social behavior. - B. Dosage and Duration: Skill Building programs must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
+Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - C. Target Population: Programs may admit and serve juveniles that are: - Between the ages of six (6) and seventeen (17), either a vulnerable juvenile or an adjudicated delinquent or undisciplined juvenile, juveniles under diversion contracts or plans, and/or juveniles at-risk for delinquency or otherwise under jurisdiction of and referred by Juvenile Court Services;